Educational resource about Bluetooth technology and wireless connectivity

 health monitoring: How Bluetooth enables this application in Wireless Sensors

 When exploring Bluetooth Android, it's helpful to understand the underlying technology.
-LE Audio introduced several enhancements that benefit mice users.
+Bluetooth 5.1 introduced several enhancements that benefit medical devices users.
 The way Bluetooth handles health monitoring has evolved significantly, with better power efficiency and more reliable connections.

 Bluetooth Versions